George Simion: Poland

 On 20 January 2021, Simion met with Janusz Kowalski, state secretary of the Polish Ministry of State Assets, and with Radosław Fogiel, advisor of Law and Justice party leader Jarosław Kaczyński, in Warsaw.
 They talked about the situation of strategic state-owned companies and a bill against Internet censorship.
 Simion gifted Fogiel a map of Greater Romania.
 On 21 January, the co-president of AUR met in Brussels with conservative MEPs, where they talked about the European mobility package, the European Green Deal, the implementation of a "vaccine passport" and Big Tech censorship.
 Following the meetings, on 22 January, Simion announced that AUR would affiliate itself with the "European political family of conservatives and reformists".

 United States

 Simion took part in the second inauguration of Donald Trump on 20 January 2025 in Washington, D.C.
 In February of that year, Simion participated in the Conservative Political Action Conference (CPAC) in Maryland, engaging with international conservative figures such as Steve Bannon, Richard Grenell, Eduardo Bolsonaro and Nigel Farage.

 In an April 2025 interview with Politico, Simion stated, "We are natural allies of the Republican Party and we are almost perfectly aligned ideologically with the MAGA movement".

+Simion is both a fan and an admirer of Trump.